karllabrador/aprilon/README.md

 At the same time, I can't help myself but show how many individuals actually stepped into the community in some way or another, through data we've recorded throughout its time.

-The data I've gathered are based on analysis of our latest SQL data backups from sources such as HLStatsX:CE (for TF2), and our own in-house developed management tools for Garry's Mod and Minecraft.
+The data I've gathered are based on analysis of our latest SQL data copies from sources such as HLStatsX:CE (for TF2), and our own in-house developed management tools for Garry's Mod and Minecraft.

 ## Feedback

 I'm very newb with this stack and using this as an opportunity to get familiar.
 I'm very thankful for feedback!

+The contributors list: let me know if you're missing or want to get removed (alternatively, create a pull request).